 Some civilian parents file for child custody during a military deployment hoping this gives them an advantage.
 The Servicemembers Civil Relief Act, however, provides safeguards for service men and women.

 For military members, the SCRA puts an automatic stay on your case so a judge can’t rule for a time.
-This is to give the deployed parent the opportunity receive notification and take any necessary steps.
+This is to give the deployed parent the opportunity to receive notification and take any necessary legal steps.

 Non-military spouses may find this frustrating.
 The SCRA means the process moves much slower than usual.
-Service members get additional time to respond to legal documents, and hearings may be postponed until they return from duty.
+Service members get additional time to respond to legal documents, and hearings may be postponed until they return from deployment.

 Despite taking military service into consideration during child custody cases, the best interests of the children remain the highest priority.